 THURSDAY OF THE FIRST WEEK IN ORDINARY TIME

-Therefore, as the Holy Spirit says,
+The Holy Spirit says,

 “Today, if you hear his voice, do not harden your hearts as in the rebellion, as on the day of testing in the wilderness, where your ancestors put me to the test, though they had seen my works for forty years.
 Therefore I was angry with that generation, and I said, ‘They always go astray in their hearts, and they have not known my ways.’
 As in my anger I swore, ‘They will not enter my rest.’”